ssbsukirat/medicine/Gastroenterology/Alimentary canal/Inflammatory bowel disease.md

 * all three from "supraorganism" and function in integrated matter
 * affected by specific genetic and environment factors (smoking , antibiotics , enteropathogens)
 * chronic state of dysregulated inflammation
+* IBD is inappropriate immune response to the endoge- nous (autochthonous) commensal microbiota within the intestines, with or without some component of autoimmunity
+* In normal state, gut immune cells not active against commensals
+	* T regulatory cells that express FoxP3 transcription and suppress inflammation